dan-nagle/h2m/README.txt

 implementation.
 Release 4.0 is known to work, and this is the default download URL.
 It is likely that releases after 4.0 will not work.

+5. LLVM and Clang are extremely demanding on the compilers used to build them.
+Later versions of gcc are known to work, as is another version of Clang, but icc will probably not work.
+See the Clang and LLVM websites for more information about troubleshooting their build processes.

 3)   USAGE OF H2M